stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

    - Update to leverage both Wikipedia and PDF content
    - Add source attribution to responses
    - Test using both content sources in chat generation

+7. **Development Tools Expansion**
+   - Leverage Context7 MCP for Pinecone, Pydantic, and other library documentation
+   - Explore additional MCP servers for specialized functionality
+   - Document library usage patterns based on up-to-date documentation
+   - Create library-specific reference guides for the project

 ## Open Questions